rafsanhussain/rafsanhussain.github.io/README.md

 Conducted by, International Union for Conservation of Nature (IUCN).

 ### INTERNSHIP TRAINING:
-Took part on four weeks internship at - "Citrus Research Station, Jaintapur, Sylhet”
+Took part on four weeks internship at **Citrus Research Station, Jaintapur, Sylhet**

 ### LANGUAGE PROFICIENCY:
 Bengali: Excellent in speaking, reading and writing<br/>